mechevarria/ocp-sso/README.md

 ## RH-SSO/Keycloak integration

 Turned off by default, rename **src/keycloak.json.bak** to **src/keycloak.json**.
-You will also need to configure the json file for your RH-SSO instance.il.redh
+You will also need to configure the json file for your RH-SSO instance.

 ## Running on OpenShift
 Requires an accessible [OpenShift Container Platform](https://www.openshift.com/container-platform/index.html) install